 We maneuver ourselves into the shower, running the warm water until the cum loosens up.
 Jace is lathering him up for another go which makes him hug me hungrily.
 Jack bends over, pulls off my soaked briefs, and takes my straining dick into his mouth.
 What the hell.
 Jace is already inside him and pounding away.
 I can feel Jace’s rhythm through Jack, as he bobs on my dick.
 I get into the rhythm too.
 Soon we’re all cumming.
 Jack doesn’t need any stimulation, getting off on being fucked front and back.
 His skinny dick looks like a garden hose watering the flowers, whipping back and forth with the jism flying.
 He definitely is sweet.
-I decided to call him Sweet Pea and accept that we’re now boyfriends.
-He hasn’t captured my heart, but at least sex is a great start.
+I decided to call him Sweet Pea and accept that we are now boyfriends.
+He has not captured my heart, but at least the sex is a great start.

 “Can I keep your underwear?” he asks.